ideapark/career/refs/theelementsofstyle/4-words-and-expressions-commonly-misused.md

     Our country had vast resources but seemed almost wholly unprepared for war.
 But within a year it had created an army of four million.

     Our country seemed almost wholly unprepared for war, but it had vast resources.
 Within a year it had created an army of four million.

+## *Can.*
+Means "am (is, are) able."
+Not to be used as a substitute for may.

+## *Care less.*
+The dismissive "I couldn't care less" is often used with the shortened "not" mistakenly (and mysteriously) omitted: "I could care less."
+The error destroys the meaning of the sentence and is careless indeed.

+## *Case.*
+Often unnecessary.

+    In many cases, the rooms lacked air conditioning.

+    Many of the rooms lacked air conditioning.

+    It has rarely been the case that any mistake has been made.

+    Few mistakes have been made.

+## *Certainly.*
+Used indiscriminately by some speakers, much as others use very, in an attempt to intensify any and every statement.
+A mannerism of this kind, bad in speech, is even worse in writing.

+## *Character.*
+Often simply redundant, used from a mere habit of wordiness.

+    acts of a hostile character

+    hostile acts

+## *Claim (verb).*
+With object-noun, means "lay claim to."
+May be used with a dependent clause if this sense is clearly intended: "She claimed that she was the sole heir."
+(But even here claimed to be would be better.)
+Not to be used as a substitute for declare, maintain, or charge.

+    He claimed he knew how.

+    He declared he knew how.

+## *Clever.*
+Note that the word means one thing when applied to people, another when applied to horses.
+A clever horse is a good-natured one, not an ingenious one.

+## *Compare.*
+To compare to is to point out or imply resemblances between objects regarded as essentially of a different order; to compare with is mainly to point out differences between objects regarded as essentially of the same order.
+Thus, life has been compared to a pilgrimage, to a drama, to a battle; Congress may be compared with the British Parliament.
+Paris has been compared to ancient Athens;
+it may be compared with modern London.

+## *Comprise.*
+Literally, "embrace": A zoo comprise mammals, reptiles, and birds (because it "embraces", or "includes," them).
+But animals do not comprise ("embrace") a zoo -- they constitute a zoo.

+## *Consider.*
+Not followed by as when it means "believe to be."

+    I consider him as competent.

+    I consider him competent.

+When considered means "examined" or "discussed," it is followed by as:

+    The lecturer  considered Eisenhower first as soldier and second as administrator.

+## *Contact.*
+As a transitive verb, the word is vague and self-important.
+Do not contact people; get in touch with them, look them up, phone them, find them, or meet them.